mdelamata/CoreDataManager-Swift/README.md

 - `executeFetchRequest(request:, completionHandler:)`:

-Fetches with a completionHandler that returns an array with results asynchrounously.
+Fetches with a completionHandler that returns an array with results asynchronously.

         var myMonkeys:NSArray?
         var request: NSFetchRequest = NSFetchRequest(entityName: "MonkeyEntity")